dipAch/dipach.github.io/_posts/2025-10-17-database-recovery-manager.md

 * **Transaction Rollback:**

-The recovery manager can be called to rollback a specified transaction Tx.
+The recovery manager can be called to rollback a specified transaction **Tx**.
 In order to rollback, the recorvery manager needs to undo all of
-Tx's modifications (if any).
+**Tx**'s modifications (if any).

 The recovery manager needs to follow the update category of log records for the transaction, which contains the details of the modifications.
 It needs to restore the old values for each update operation.

 Also the recovery manager reads the log from the end and not from beginning.
-We move from end of log to the record that marks the start of the transaction Tx.
-All update records for Tx will be reverted as we go backwards.
+We move from end of log to the record that marks the start of the transaction **Tx**.
+All update records for **Tx** will be reverted as we go backwards.

 * **System Recovery:**